How Lymphatic Drainage Can Improve Your Skin’s Health and Glow

 Consistency is key.
 A little daily practice can lead to big skin changes.

-• At home: Do 3–5 minutes daily or every other day.
+• At home: Do 3–5 minutes daily or every other day to promote lymphatic drainage.

 • In clinic: Try weekly sessions, especially if you’re prepping for an event or recovering from treatment.

-If you feel sore, slow down or rest a day.
-It’s not a workout—more like a gentle tune-up for your face.
+If you feel sore, slow down or rest for a day.
+It’s not a workout, more like a gentle tune-up for your face.

 Who Should Try Lymphatic Drainage?